ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 1. accessing characters captured by regular expression trigger's capture groups.

 #### Custom context expansion and VimTeX's syntax detection
-UltiSnips' custom context features (see `:help UltiSnips-custom-context-snippets`) give you essentially arbitrary control over when snippets expand, and one *very* useful LaTeX application is expanding a snippet only if its trigger is typed in a LaTeX math context.
+UltiSnips's custom context features (see `:help UltiSnips-custom-context-snippets`) give you essentially arbitrary control over when snippets expand, and one *very* useful LaTeX application is expanding a snippet only if its trigger is typed in a LaTeX math context.
 As an example of why this might be useful:

 - Problem: good snippet triggers tend to interfere with words typed in regular text.